kyma-incubator/k8s-service-catalog/installer/README.md

   By default it is created in global context as a ClusterServiceBroker, secrets and oauth deployment are installed in "google-auth" namespace.
   This behaviour can be changed using `--context` and `--namespace` flags.
-  If you want to install GCP Service Broker and all dependencies (ServiceClasses, secrets) in 'demo' namespace run:
+  If you want to install GCP Service Broker and all dependencies in 'demo' namespace run:
   ```bash
   sc add-gcp-broker --namespace demo --context namespace
   ```